 They hope that through beautification and community engagement, they can help create an environment that staves off violence.

-“The cops can come in and do what they do, but that wasn’t our focus.”
+“The cops can come in and do what they do, but that wasn't our focus.”
 Says Flamer-Binion.
-“Our focus was like, how do we, you know, try to make some lasting impact that’s positive for young people in the neighborhood and bring more resources to the area.”’
+“Our focus is not on policing but on finding ways to make a lasting impact that is positive for young people in the neighborhood, and bring more resources to the area.”’